 Happy Thanksgiving, everybody!
 There’s a lot to love about this week:

-- And of course, there’s the FOOD!
-Turkey, stuffing, mashed potatoes, gravy, pie, rolls, green beans . . . makes you hungry just thinking about it.
+And of course, there’s the FOOD!
+Turkey, stuffing, mashed potatoes, gravy, pie, rolls, green beans . . . it makes you hungry just thinking about it.

 - What’s your favorite thing about Thanksgiving?
 (Accept all reasonable answers.)

 Just about everyone can appreciate something about Thanksgiving.
 There’s only one exception: the poor turkeys.
 One day, you’re gobbling along in the barnyard; the next day, you’re on a plate.
 It’s tough being a turkey at Thanksgiving.